gerardbm/atomic/README.md

 3. Restart your NetBeans.
 4. To switch between color schemes, in the `Options` panel go to the `Fonts & Colors` tab and choose a profile (in our case, 'Atomic').

+**Known Issues**

+If you are [still] using Windows XP, do not use the archive program built-in to create the zip file (step 1).
+It does not support file paths longer than a certain length.
+Use a third party archiver like 7zip, which is free.

 ### Sublime Text 3

 Installation in Sublime Text 3:

-1. Download the Atomic repository, unpack the downloaded file and manually place `Atomic.tmTheme` file into `~/.config/sublime-text-3/Packages/User`.
+1. Download the Atomic repository, unpack the downloaded file and manually place `Atomic.tmTheme` file into `~/.config/sublime-text-3/Packages/Atomic/`.
-2. Open your Sublime Text 3: `Preferences` > `Color Scheme` > `User` > `Atomic`.
+2. Open your Sublime Text 3: `Preferences` > `Color Scheme` > `Atomic` > `Atomic`.
 Select it.

-**Known Issues**

-If you are using Windows XP, do not use the archive program built-in to create the zip file of the first step.
-It does not support file paths longer than a certain length.
-Use a third party archiver like 7zip, which is free.

 ### Font family